soodoshll/hidet/rfcs/0003-auto-parallelization.md

 ## Sharding Strategy Searching

-We follow alpa's practice to model searching the optimal sharding strategy as an ILP problem.
+We follow Alpa's[1] practice to model searching the optimal sharding strategy as an ILP problem.
 The coefficients required by ILP are obtained by the `connect` function mentioned in the last section.

 It will produce a dict `Dict[Operator, OpShardSpec]` mapping each op to its assigned sharding